stefarusso/oddsmatcher/README.md

 #### BETFAIR SCRAPER

-It is much simpler because Betfair offer free API request for all the information on the website so we don't need to scrape from the front end.
+It is much simpler because Betfair offers free API request for all the information on the website so we don't need to scrape from the front end.
 Really nice :)

 basically we only need:
 -name of the event